liseda-lab/Automated-Bioportal-Annotator/README.md

 - __result_path -__ A path to a .csv file to write your results
 - __ontologies -__ A list of comma-separated ontologies (must be Bioportal acronyms) you want to use for the annotation process

 and run it.
-Easy.

-#### May I have some test data?
+#### Can I have some test data?
-Yes you may.
 A Terms.txt file detailing a list of terms for medical symptoms and body regions is provided.